-Greek pensioner kills himself outside Parliament
+Greek pensioner kills himself outside parliament

 With financial hardship fast becoming an unavoidable facet of life for many, several Greeks said they feared the pharmacist's suicide would not be the last.

 "This is the point to which they've brought us.
-Do they really expect a pensioner to live on 300 euros (248 pounds)?" asked 54-year old Maria Parashou, who rushed to the square to pay her respects after reading about the suicide.
+Do they really expect a pensioner to live on 300 euros?" asked 54-year old Maria Parashou, who rushed to the square to pay her respects after reading about the suicide.

 "They've cut our salaries, they've humiliated us.
 I have one daughter who is unemployed and my husband has lost half of his income, but I won't allow myself to lose hope."